 Knives out: a better slice of the action

 Every home cook needs a decent knife.
 But what kind of knife do you need, and what sort of maintenance will it require?
-We speak with two Australian knifemakers who give us the edge on knife selection and care, quality craftsmanship and the truth about that giant block of choppers you picked up for a steal at Woolies.
+We speak with two Australian knifemakers who give us the edge on choosing and caring for your knives, quality craftsmanship and the truth about that giant block of choppers you picked up for a steal at Woolies.

 Making a quality knife requires training, precision, creativity and a passion for the craft.
 Indeed, creating a handmade knife is an artform; one the Japanese in particular have perfected.
 But this doesn’t mean Aussie knives can’t cut the mustard, so to speak.

 Knifemakers Aidan Mackinnon of Melbourne’s Cut Throat Knives and Phil Astley of Adelaide’s Astley Wright Knives both discovered their calling after previously establishing careers in other fields.
 Mackinnon was working in international aid and development, while Astley had a successful career in web development before deciding to try something different.

 The two were separately seeking the same new path that would allow them to express their creativity, and both were soon drawn to expert knifemakers, with the aim to learn their craft.
 Astley did an informal apprenticeship with Barossa Valley knifemaker Baz Gardner; Mackinnon learned from Adam Parker, who plies his trade near Ballarat in Victoria.

 Mackinnon and Astley have now established themselves as quality knifemakers.
 Each creates their own individual works of knifely art that grace kitchens across Australia.

 “To make tools that other people use to create food is a really special thing,” Mackinnon says.
 “I feel honoured to be able to do that.
 I take that responsibility very seriously.”